bathom14/GravebloomReference/content/Classes/Monk/Monk.md

 If you have expended all Ki Block points, you may expend 2 Ki points to deliver a Ki Block as if you had used a Ki Block point.

-#### Focused Aim
+### Level 5: Focused Aim (necessary?)

 Also at 5th level, when you miss with an attack roll, you can spend 1 to 3 ki points to increase your attack roll by 2 for each of these ki points you spend, potentially turning the miss into a hit.

-#### Ki-Empowered Strikes
+### Level 6: Ki-Empowered Strikes

-Starting at 6th level, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

-(Whenever you deal damage with your Unarmed Strike, it can deal your choice of Force damage or its normal damage type.)
+Whenever you deal damage with your Unarmed Strike, it can deal your choice of Force damage or its normal damage type.

-#### Ki-Guided Parry
+### Level 6: Ki-Guided Parry (necessary?)

 At 6th level you gain the ability to parry, expending 1 Ki point and your reaction to add your proficiency bonus to your AC against one single melee attack aimed at you.

-#### Evasion
+### Level 7: Evasion

-At 7th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a fireball spell.
-When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
-You don't benefit from this feature if you are incapacitated.
+When you’re subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.

-In addition, your Unarmored Defense trait now provides AC equal to 12 + your Dexterity modifier + your Wisdom modifier.
+You don’t benefit from this feature if you have the Incapacitated condition.

-#### Stillness of Mind
+### Level 7: Stillness of Mind (necessary? wording?)

 Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be charmed or frightened.
 If you start your turn under the charmed or frightened condition, you can choose to end one of those conditons, if you do so, you may not take your action on your turn.
 Your bonus action may still be used.

-( Level 9: Acrobatic Movement
+### Level 9: Acrobatic Movement

-While you aren’t wearing armor or wielding a Shield, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the movement. )
+While you aren’t wearing armor or wielding a Shield, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the movement.

-#### Purity of Body
+### Level 10: Purity of Body (necessary? wording?)

 At 10th level, your mastery of the ki flowing through you makes you immune to disease and poison.

-#### Tongue of the Sun and Moon
+### Level 13: Tongue of the Sun and Moon (necessary? wording?)

 Starting at 13th level, you learn to touch the ki of other minds so that you understand all spoken languages.
 Moreover, any creature that can understand a language can understand what you say.

-(Level 13: Deflect Energy
+### Level 13: Deflect Energy

-You can now use your Deflect Attacks feature against attacks that deal any damage type, not just Bludgeoning, Piercing, or Slashing.)
+You can now use your Deflect Attacks feature against attacks that deal any damage type, not just Bludgeoning, Piercing, or Slashing.

-#### Diamond Soul
+### Level 14: Diamond Soul

 Beginning at 14th level, your mastery of ki grants you proficiency in all saving throws.